HomeDealsChatCheckupSearch

 Northern Ireland

-• Separate regulatory framework under UR (Utility Regulator)
+• Separate regulatory framework under the Utility Regulator (UR)

 • Different price cap mechanisms